WATCH: Dr. Haley Freymiller Joins Smile Design & Wellness Center in Viera as Brevard’s First Dental Oncologist

 “Patients do better if they start with a healthy mouth,” she said.
 “What I do is try to prevent complications after radiation.”

-Patients who have undergone radiation are recommended to not undergo dental extractions for the rest of their lives, because of the possibility of osteonecrosis, or bone death, of the mandible, which in extreme causes can result in the loss of the entire jaw.
+Patients who have undergone radiation are recommended to not undergo dental extractions for the rest of their lives, because of the possibility of osteonecrosis, or bone death, of the mandible, which in extreme cases can result in the loss of the entire jaw.

 For patients scheduled to undergo head and neck radiation, custom radiation mouth guards help minimize radiation-induced oral mucositis.